NationalSecurityAgency/ghidra/DevGuide.md

 gradle buildGhidra -x ip
 ```

-## Known Issues
+## Regular issues
-* There is a known issue in Gradle that can prevent it from discovering native toolchains on Linux
+* There is a issue in Gradle that can prevent it from discovering native toolchains on Linux
   if a non-English system locale is being used.
 As a workaround, set the following environment
   variable prior to running your Gradle task: `LC_MESSAGES=en_US.UTF-8`